nagylzs/pigflux/README.md

 The easiest way to run pigflux is to use the [non-sucking service manager](https://nssm.cc/download).

 * Download NSSM [from here](https://nssm.cc/download).
-* Create a new service with:
+* Create a new service with `nssm.exe install pigflux`

-    nssm.exe install pigflux

-* Use the following settings: TODO

-## TODO

-There should be a way to merge tags from ancestor/template tests.
-The current implementation simply overwrites all tags.
-Possible solution would be to add a new global `tags` section, and add a new `merge_tags` property to tests.